 Third, the use of a simplified risk formulation (R = P × C) does not fully capture the complexity of ecological and epidemiological systems, nor does it explicitly account for uncertainty distributions or extreme scenarios (Wolt et al., 2009).

 Finally, although a systems-based approach was adopted, interactions between factors were not explicitly modelled, and cumulative or cascading effects may therefore be underestimated.
+Future studies could integrate probabilistic modelling approaches or scenario-based simulations to better capture system complexity and uncertainty propagation.

 3.2.8.
 Implications for policy and future research

 Despite these limitations, the study provides valuable insights to inform decision-making regarding the potential deployment of genetically modified Metarhizium for malaria vector control.
+These findings are aligned with international recommendations advocating for phased testing pathways, including contained trials, semi-field evaluations, and carefully monitored field releases for genetically modified organisms (World Health Organization, 2021).

 The findings suggest that the technology presents a relatively low perceived risk when accompanied by robust monitoring, regulatory oversight, and community engagement.
 However, given the uncertainties identified, a cautious and phased approach to implementation is recommended.